Sam Challis

 William Robert (Sam) Challis (born 12 December 1973) is a British archaeologist.
-He is Director of the Rock Art Research Institute (RARI) at the University of the Witwatersrand in Johannesburg, South Africa.
+He is head of the Rock Art Research Institute (RARI) at the University of the Witwatersrand in Johannesburg, South Africa.

+Early life and education

 Challis graduated with a BA in Archaeology from the University of Durham in 1996, and later earned an MSt (2003) and a DPhil at the University of Oxford (2008).

-He wrote his DPhil thesis on the impact of horses on hunter-gatherer bushmen in Southern Africa.
+He wrote his DPhil thesis on the impact of horses on AmaTola 'bushmen' in Southern Africa.

 Career and research

-Challis describes his main research interest as the expression of 'the interaction between hunter-gatherers, pastoralists and farmers, as well as Europeans' in global rock art.
-He studies 'both historical and modern indigenous ontologies as well as cultural creolization following contact', largely from a rock art perspective.
+Challis describes his main research interest as the expression of "the interaction between hunter-gatherers, pastoralists and farmers, as well as Europeans" in global rock art.
+He studies "both historical and modern indigenous ontologies as well as cultural creolization following contact", largely from a rock art perspective.

 His research programme in the Matatiele trains locals as field technicians.

+From January to April 2022, Challis was an African Fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh.
+During the fellowship, he collaborated with the Scotland Rock Art Project on methods for enabling community field technicians to record and preserve rock art in the Eastern Cape.

-He is a Research Affiliate of the Museum of Anthropological Archaeology at the University of Michigan, and also an Honorary Research Fellow of the Department of Archaeology at the University of Aberdeen.
+He is also Research Affiliate of the Museum of Anthropological Archaeology at the University of Michigan, and an Honorary Research Fellow of the Department of Archaeology at the University of Aberdeen.

 He co-authored Deciphering Ancient Minds: The Mystery of San Bushman Rock Art with David Lewis-Williams.